aneilbaboo/accesscontrol-plus/README.md

 ## Features

 * Roles with inheritance
-* Integrate backend with async tests
+* Backend integration
 * Permissions on resource fields
-* Explains why permission was granted or denied
+* Explanations for why permissions were granted or denied
 * Wildcard matching
 * Modular policy definition
-* Define constraints on resources
+* Constraints on resources
 * Typescript ready

 ## Quick start